phalcon/documentation/docs/new-pull-request.md

 `#12345 - Create New Object`

-- Checkout the `5.0.x` branch
+- Check out the `5.0.x` branch
 - Create a branch: `T12345-create-new-object`

 The name of the branch starts with `T`, followed by the number of the issue and then the title of the issue as a slug.

 In your `cphalcon` folder navigate to `.git/hooks`

-Create a new file called `commit-msg` and paste the code below in it and save it:
+Create a new file called `commit-msg` paste the code below in it and save it:

 ```bash
 #!/bin/bash